 3 days Laos

 After taking a train back to Hanoi we took a flight to Luang Prabang in Laos, the highlight of our trip.
-Even before landing we could tell this could be heaven.
-We stayed at Alila hotel, a bungalow only hotel in the center of the town (now that I come to think of it the town is so small that everything is in the center).
+Even before landing we could tell this could be what heaven looks like.
+We stayed at Alila hotel, a bungalow only hotel in the centre of the town (now that I come to think of it the town is so small that everything is in the centre).
 Surrounded by what looked like the Amazon forest on the Mekong riverbank with only a handful amount of cars and a large percentage of the population being monks, Luang Prabang was a true paradise.
 Everybody was happy, everything was peaceful and as if the whole town was in a state of meditation.
 All we did was walk around the village, ride our bicycles through the small streets, take a boat ride across the Mekong river to see the forest and go to the main street at 6am to see the monks collecting food from the locals (must must must!).

 We ate at:

-Tamarind (lunch): traditional, inventive and unique, no cutlery is allowed
+Tamarind (lunch): traditional, inventive and unique, no cutlery is allowed.

 3 Nagas (dinner): must for dinner even though overpriced.
-Probably the best food we had in the whole trip
+Probably the best food we had in the whole trip.

-Tamnak Lao (lunch): fantastic food, we ordered half of the menu to try, truly worth it
+Tamnak Lao (lunch): fantastic food, we ordered half of the menu to try, truly worth it.

 2 days Halong Bay (the descending Dragon Bay)